 What are the risk factors for allergies?

-Both genetic (inherited) and environmental factors can increase your risk of developing allergies.
 Not all people who are at risk for allergies will develop allergies.
 Risk factors include:

 Family history of allergies, especially on the maternal side